Our Organisation Search Quick Links

 • Economic analysis: Net Present Value (NPV) and Annual Equivalised NPV (AE-NPV) for forestry and agriculture.

-• Carbon modelling: Carbon sequestration in biomass, harvested wood products (HWP), soil, and dead organic matter, alongside displaced agricultural emissions.
+• Carbon modelling: Carbon sequestration in above- and below-ground biomass, harvested wood products (HWP), soil and dead organic matter, in tandem with displaced agricultural emissions.

 • Policy evaluation: Impacts of carbon pricing, afforestation incentives, and ecosystem service payments on land-use decisions.